Pholisa-Fatyela/bootcamp/pages/function_intro_practicals.md

 ## String & Lists

-Write a function called `countRegNumber` that takes in a string parameter that looks like this `CA 182736,CY 523519,CJ 812328` and returns the number of registration numbers in the string.
-It should also work for this string `CA 42665, AA 12 RT GP`.
+Write a function called `countRegNumber` that takes in a string parameter that looks like this `'CA 182736,CY 523519,CJ 812328'` and returns the number of registration numbers in the string.
+It should also work for this string `'CA 42665, AA 12 RT GP'`.
 Test it with some strings of your own.
 Use Strings builtin `split` function.
 And List objects `length` function.

 ## Dates